MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSCustomTableHeaderLabelDecoration

-When this feature is enabled, `$PSStyle` includes formatting differentiation for table header labels that aren't property members.
+When you enable this feature, `$PSStyle` includes formatting differentiation for table header labels that aren't property members.
 For example, the default output from `Get-Process` includes the following columns: `NPM(K)`, `PM(M)`, `WS(M)`, and `CPU(s)`.